 7. Go up the terrace of the House of Music

-If you have the time to go, it's worth checking out the program at the Haus der Musik or House of Music.
+It's worth checking out the program at the Haus der Musik or House of Music when you visit Innsbruck.
 If you don't or there's nothing on that you'd like to see, I'd still recommend taking 10 minutes for this building because it has a terrace that gives you the above view of the city.

 Alright, it's not as amazing as the view from the Nordkette which we'll see next, but it's free and super easy to fit into your schedule.